NandayDev/NandayTwitchApp/README.md

 ### Improvements

-- [ ] Creating a centralized event center for notifications to the app components
+- [x] Creating a centralized event center for notifications to the app components
 - [ ] Evaluate raid size when someone raids: saying "Wow, a lot of people!" in the chat could be sarcastic!
-- [ ] Broadcast messages should be sent by the BroadcastService, not the TwitchChatService
+- [x] Broadcast messages should be sent by the BroadcastService, not the TwitchChatService
+- [ ] Event when bot is connected / disconnected

 ### Other aspects